Wednesday, December 29, 2010

 25 -27God proves to be good to the man who passionately waits,

 to the woman who diligently seeks.
+It's a good thing to quietly hope,

 quietly hope for help from God.
+It's a good thing when you're young

 to stick it out through the hard times.